thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 **Saying "I don't go to church because of hypocrites" is like saying "I don't go to the gym because of out of shape people."**

-The church is a hospital for saved sinners, not a showroom for saints. **But it should also be a place of growth and transformation, not stagnation.**
+The church is a training ground for minds being renewed, not a stage for those who've already arrived. **There should be growth and transformation, not stagnation.**

 We strive to be like Jesus Christ, He is our example, not people in the church.
 They may lead us along the way, but the standard is always Jesus Christ [1 Peter 2:21-25](https://www.biblegateway.com/passage/?search=1%20Peter%202%3A21-25&version=NKJV).